Financial support for people with arthritis

 Pension Credits

 The national State Pension age is the age you can start claiming pension payments from the government.
-Historically women have reached State Pension age before men.
-However, this is set to change with the introduction of a single State Pension age for all.
+The state pension age is 66 for both men and women, but will start gradually increasing again from 2026.

-Your pension payments will depend on how much National Insurance you’ve paid during your working life.
+Your pension award will depend on how much National Insurance you’ve paid during your working life.
 You can check your current pension status on the gov.uk website.

 If you’ve reached State Pension age and you’re living on a low income, have a severe disability, or care for another person, you may be able to claim more financial assistance through Pension Credits.

-Pension Credits can help with daily living costs, as well as housing costs such as ground rent and service charges.
-It can also entitle you to more reduced costs for things such as Council Tax, heating and NHS services.
+Pension Credits can entitle you to reduced costs for things such as Council Tax, heating and NHS services.

-You can find more information about how the State Pension and Pension Credits in Northern Ireland work by visiting the nidirect website.
+If you live in Northern Ireland you can find more information about how the State Pension and Pension Credits work on the nidirect website.

 Attendance Allowance

-If you live in Northern Ireland, the nidirect website has information about Attendance Allowance.
+If you live in Northern Ireland you can find more information on the nidirect website about Attendance Allowance.

 Personal Independence Payment